the-pudding/flooding/README.md

 ### /historic

 This folder contains python scripts to pull historic event data.
 Note that these might be converted to node scripts later on.

+### combine-fs-data.py

+This script goes through the main state zip file via Google Drive and combines files.

+use flag --file [geo], where geo is either "County", "Zipcode", or "City"

 ### tiles_to_tiff.py
 This script will convert tiles from the first street tile service to a merged tif file.